alinarub/dog-app/README.md

 ![Heroimage](/public/heroimage-readme.jpg "Dog Genie")

-This app is made for all dog lovers that are looking for a fun way to find a dog match.
+This app is a fun tool for all dog lovers that are looking for a dog that matches their needs.
 With seven simple questions it brings the user a step closer to their dream dog.

 ---